 All owner milestones were completed on time or early, and the owner was able to move into the space two months early to begin build-out of the super-computer.
 The project was also awarded the University of Texas Safety Through Exemplary Performance (STEP) Silver Award.
 The project was completed with zero accidents, zero recordables and zero lost time incidents.

 DPR self-performed demolition, drywall, accessory installation and concrete to help drive the schedule and fill in difficult to contract scopes.

-Use of electronic models during preconstruction and construction brought field conflicts to an insignificant numbers, increased prefabrication which decreased the schedule, and helped make the high-risk tie-in to the existing building and utilities a smooth transition.
+Use of electronic models during preconstruction and construction vastly reduced field conflicts, increased prefabrication which decreased the schedule, and helped make the high-risk tie-in to the existing building and utilities a smooth transition.

 The project includes a 1.2 million gallon thermal energy storage tank.
 The tank will provide cooling to the facility during peak energy usage times to save energy and cost for the facility.